ministryofjustice/laa-apply-for-legal-aid/README.md

 # LAA Apply for legal aid

+## Updated for deploy to UAT without passing tests

 This is the service api for persisting application related information to the back end database and may well be used to fire requests to other services.